dagger/dagger/docs/current/guides/723462-use-secrets.md

 ## Use secrets from the host environment

 Most of the time, it's neither practical nor secure to define plaintext secrets directly in your pipeline.
-That's why Dagger lets you read secrets from the host, either from host environment variables or from the host filesystem.
+That's why Dagger lets you read secrets from the host, either from host environment variables or from the host filesystem, or from external providers.

 Here's a revision of the previous example, where the secret is read from a host environment variable.
 To use this listing, create a host environment variable named `GH_SECRET` and assign it the value of your GitHub personal access token.